coltonfischer/ps-jsonify/README.md

 _This is still a work in progress..._

-View the [Documentaion Site](http://www.coltonfischer.com/ps-jsonify/) for deatils.
+View the [Documentation Site](http://www.coltonfischer.com/ps-jsonify/) for details.